docksal/docksal/README.md

     ```
     dsh install
     ```
-    This will install/update all required prerequisites.
-They include [Homebrew](http://brew.sh/), [Homebrew-cask](https://github.com/caskroom/homebrew-cask), VirtualBox, Vagrant, docker, docker-compose.
+    This will install/update all required prerequisites: [Homebrew](http://brew.sh/), [Homebrew-cask](https://github.com/caskroom/homebrew-cask), VirtualBox, Vagrant, docker, docker-compose.

-    2.2) If you already use Drude and just need to initialize new project run:
+    2.2) If you are already using Drude on other projects and just need to initialize a new one run:
     ```
     dsh install drude
     ```